Gender Inequality and Internal Conflict

 - and Louise OlssonLouise OlssonSenior Advisor on Gender, Peace and Security/UNSCR 1325, Folke Bernadotte Academy; Department of Peace and Conflict Research, Uppsala University

 Prior research has found robust support for a relationship between gender inequality and civil war.
 These results all point in the same direction; countries that display lower levels of gender equality are more likely to become involved in civil conflict, and violence is likely to be even more severe, than in countries where women have a higher status.
 But what does gender inequality mean in this area of research?
 And how does research explain why we see this effect on civil war?
-To explore this, we start with reviewing existing definitions and measurements of gender inequality, noting that the concept has several dimensions.
-We then proceed to outline several clusters of explanations of how gender inequality could be related to civil war while more equal societies are better able to prevent violent conflict, as described in previous research.
+Exploring this requires reviewing existing definitions and measurements of gender inequality, a concept that has several dimensions.
+Several clusters of explanations show how gender inequality could be related to civil war while more equal societies are better able to prevent violent conflict.
 It is clear that existing misconceptions that gender inequality primarily involves the role of women are clouding the fact that it clearly speaks to much broader societal developments which play central roles in civil war.
-We conclude by identifying some remaining lacunas and directions for future research.

 - Contentious Politics and Political Violence